UniMath/agda-unimath/src/orthogonal-factorization-systems/function-classes.lagda.md

   Σ (function-class l1 l1 l2) (is-composition-closed-function-class)
 ```

-## Pullback stable function classes
+## Pullback-stable function classes

-A function class is said to be **pullback stable** if given a function in it,
+A function class is said to be **pullback-stable** if given a function in it,
 then its pullback along any map is also in the function class.

 ```agda